Just a few of the many reasons to invest in Malaga Real Estate …

 You pay more for property in Marbella but you can charge more in rent too.
 Prime locations command prime prices, for both rental and purchase.
 According to Kyero.com, the average price of a property in Marbella is €577,000 and a two-bed property is €286,000.

 Marbella has been a fashionable resort for many years and continues to be a haven for celebrities and elite holidaymakers.
 Home to several International Schools, Marbella is a popular choice for International families relocating.
 Another reason for the high demand for quality long-term rental properties.

 West of Marbella is another are the popular resorts, of San Pedro and Estepona.
-Estepona is former fishing village has beautiful beaches and a charming, traditional Andalusian old town.
+Estepona is a former fishing village that has beautiful beaches and a charming, traditional Andalusian old town.